ASTM E119 vs UL 263: Understanding the Differences in Fire Resistance Testing

 NGC Testing Services: Your Fire Resistance Testing Partner

-Whether you need ASTM E119 fire rating certification, UL 263 standard compliance, or a test plan that captures both, NGC Testing Services is fully equipped and accredited to handle it all, ensuring your materials and assemblies meet all the necessary fire performance and safety benchmarks.
+Whether you need ASTM E119 fire rating documentation, UL 263 standard certification and compliance, or a test plan that captures both, NGC Testing Services is fully equipped and accredited to handle it all, ensuring your materials and assemblies meet all the necessary fire performance and safety benchmarks.

 Have questions about your next fire resistance project?
 Contact NGC Testing Services today to discuss your upcoming testing.